 The content facet is cumulative, in that the baseType's field descriptors are automatically inherited if absent in the derived type, and the values of the field descriptors are inherited as well if the field descriptor is present in both the base type and the derived type, but a field descriptor value is absent in the derived type.

 If a field descriptor in the content facet is overriden, it must be more restrictive, i.e., its type must be a subtype of the type associated to this field by the closest super type which does so.
 Also, required, if true, cannot be set back to false.
-If any of these two constraints is not met, JDST0011 is raised.
+If any of these two constraints is not met, JDST0011

 The value of unique cannot be changed when redefining a field descriptor of the base type.